An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Results

 Figure \ref{fig:ForecastJan2014} further demonstrates the performance of the proposed approach by showcasing examples of load forecasting in January 2014.
-We use the same parameters, i.e., $Q=168$, $l'=50$, and $\theta=10^{-9}$, for different Koopman models regarding different clusters and different months in Figures \ref{fig:RMSE_graph} and \ref{fig:ForecastJan2014}.
+For consistency across our analysis, we use the same parameters for different Koopman models across various clusters and months in Figures \ref{fig:RMSE_graph} and \ref{fig:ForecastJan2014}.
+Specifically, we set the number of delays $Q=168$, the number of Koopman eigenfunctions $l'=50$, and the regularization parameter $\epsilon=10^{-9}$.